-This paper makes a number of contributions, as follows. (i) We present the first, if preliminary, well-rounded evaluation of Quick-Start. (ii) While alternate faster-thanslow-start schemes have been proposed, Quick-Start is the first scheme to allow a large data transfer in the first round-trip time after connection set-up, explicitly involving all nodes along a network path in arriving at an explicit appropriate sending rate. (iii) We introduce the notion of anti-congestion control.
+This paper makes a number of contributions, as follows. (i) We present the first, if preliminary, well-rounded evaluation of the efficacy of Quick-Start. (ii) While alternate faster-than-slow-start schemes have been proposed, Quick-Start is the first scheme to allow a large data transfer in the first round-trip time after connection set-up, explicitly involving all nodes along a network path in arriving at an explicit appropriate sending rate. (iii) We introduce the notion of anti-congestion control.
 In other words, Quick-Start only provides a quick check to determine whether a network with unknown conditions is underutilized (uncongested) and permits a large initial sending rate.
 Quick-Start does not attempt to control the sending rate over the lifetime of a connection, but rather yields to standard congestion control for that task. (iv) We introduce and explore the notion of rate requests for best-effort traffic. (v) Because Quick-Start is so explicit and inclusive in choosing an initial sending rate, the scheme can serve as a baseline for evaluating alternate schemes.

 This paper represents only a start to the evaluation of the costs and benefits of Quick-Start.
 Before Quick-Start could see wide use, a variety of questions need to be answered.
-This paper makes some assumptions that could not be made in the real world; for example, while Section 7 briefly discusses deployment issues such as interactions with middleboxes, IP tunnels, or non-IP queues, we do not address these issues in this paper; these issues are discussed in some detail in [9].
+This paper makes some assumptions that could not be made in the real world; for example, while Section 7 briefly discusses deployment issues such as interactions with middleboxes, IP tunnels, or non-IP queues, we do not address these issues in this paper.
 We investigate web transfers, focusing on medium-sized flows that are shown to get the most benefit from using Quick-Start, and assume that the TCP sender is able to determine the desired sending rate for the Quick-Start request at the time when TCP connection is being established, based on the amount of data that is going to be sent.
-The assumptions made in the paper are not intended to minimize the required effort needed to realize a working Quick-Start system.
-Rather, the assumptions are part of the process of understanding the potential usefulness of Quick-Start separately from puzzling through the array of details that need nailed down for a Quick-Start deployment.
+We will discuss this issue in more detail later in the paper.
+These assumptions are not made to minimize the required effort needed to realize a working Quick-Start system.
+Rather, the assumptions are used as part of the process of understanding the efficacy of Quick-Start before puzzling through the array of details that need nailed down for a Quick-Start deployment.

-While our conclusion is that Quick-Start's benefits make it an attractive area for future work we are not convinced that Quick-Start would be feasible for the global Internet.
-However, many smaller (but, not small) networks that are within a single administrative domain and therefore are not subject to the same concerns present on the global Internet-may find Quick-Start to be an attractive mechanism.
-For instance, [18] shows that within one particular enterprise typical network utilization is 2-3 orders of magnitude less than the raw capacity of the network and therefore Quick-Start could help applications to better use these untapped resources.
+While our conclusion is that Quick-Start's benefits make it an attractive area for future work we are not convinced that Quick-Start would ever be feasible for the global Internet.
+However, many smaller (but, not small) networks that are within a single administrative domain-and therefore are not subject to the same concerns present on the global Internet-may find Quick-Start to be an attractive mechanism.
+For instance, [19] shows that within one particular enterprise typical network utilization is 2-3 orders of magnitude less than the raw capacity of the network and therefore Quick-Start might be useful in better using these untapped resources.
 Further, [2] notes that within long-delay satellite networks faster slow start is desirable.